What is the Entourage Effect in Cannabis? Making Delta 8 THC Even Better

 1 + 1 + 1 = 10.

 This is the incredible power of synergy.
-So when you take a delta 8 THC extract on its own, it’s going to feel significantly different than if you were to use a delta 8 THC extract mixed with a blend of terpenes and other cannabinoids.
+So when you take a delta 8 THC extract on its own, it’s going to feel significantly different than if you were to use a delta 8 THC extract mixed with a blend of terpenes and other compounds present in the cannabis plant.

 How Does Synergy Work?

 Plant synergy is complicated.
-It works through many different mechanisms, all working together to enhance their individual benefits.
+It works through many different mechanisms, all working together to enhance their individual therapeutic effects and affect physiological processes.

 Here are 5 of the key aspects driving synergy: